Opening a Bank Account for Estate Funds

 If you think the estate may be open longer, a checking account might work, but it might be a better idea to set up a single account that can handle both investments and cash.
 For example, companies such as Fidelity, Charles Schwab, Vanguard, and others offer combined brokerage and cash accounts that let you write checks.
 Everything shows up on one statement, which greatly simplifies your record keeping.

-Using the Account
+Using the Estate's Bank Account

-Once you've opened the account, transfer the funds from all the deceased person's bank accounts to it.
-(But don't touch payable-on-death accounts, which go directly to the named POD beneficiary and are not part of the estate, or joint tenancy accounts, which belong to the surviving joint owner.)
 Also deposit all income you receive on behalf of the deceased person or that is generated by estate assets—stock dividends, refunds, or rental income from an apartment building, for example.

 If you incur bank fees because of your own carelessness—an overdraft charge, for example—you'll be personally responsible.